ghurault/python-analysis-template/README.md

 1. Start with an empty `requirements.txt`.
 2. Install uv with `pip install uv`.
 3. Compile requirements with `uv pip compile pyproject.toml -o requirements.txt --all-extras` (or `make reqs`) to generate a `requirements.txt` file.
-4. Install requirements with `pip install -r requirements.txt` and then the local package with `pip install -e .[dev]`.
-Alternatively, use `make deps`.
+4. Install requirements with `pip install -r requirements.txt` and then the local package with `pip install -e .[all]`.

 #### Update the environment